mauOrtRuiz/Steel_Degradation/README.md

 **Methodology**

-The proposed pipeline evaluates three distinct computational frameworks to estimate microstructural degradation time ($0\text{ h}$, $500\text{ h}$, $1,000\text{ h}$, and 1,500\text{ h}) under accelerated ultraviolet (UV) exposure using high-resolution SEM micrographs.
+The proposed pipeline evaluates three distinct computational frameworks to estimate microstructural degradation time (0 h, 500 h, 1,000 h, and 1,500 h) under accelerated ultraviolet (UV) exposure using high-resolution SEM micrographs.
 The methodological workflow comprises data preparation, model training, statistical thresholding, and macro-level performance evaluation across all approaches.

-Approach 1: U-Net Semantic Segmentation and Morphological ThresholdingA U-Net architecture was trained to perform semantic segmentation of the microstructural phases.
-Following model convergence:The segmented masks were processed to extract morphological metrics, specifically quantifying the relative phase area fraction ($\%F$) of degraded regions and lamellar structures.A rigorous statistical analysis was conducted on the distribution of $\%F$ across exposure intervals ($0\text{ h}$ to $1,500\text{ h}$) to establish quantitative cutoff thresholds (decision boundaries).Degradation time was assigned deterministically based on these empirical percentage thresholds.
+Approach 1: U-Net Semantic Segmentation and Morphological Thresholding.
+A U-Net architecture was trained to perform semantic segmentation of the microstructural phases.
+Following model convergence:The segmented masks were processed to extract morphological metrics, specifically quantifying the relative phase area fraction (%F) of degraded regions and lamellar structures.A rigorous statistical analysis was conducted on the distribution of %F across exposure intervals (0h to 1500h) to establish quantitative cutoff thresholds (decision boundaries).Degradation time was assigned deterministically based on these empirical percentage thresholds.

 Approach 2: Direct Classification via ResNet-50
 A ResNet-50 deep convolutional neural network was trained for direct, end-to-end multi-class classification using the original, unsegmented image patches: